MauroDataMapper/docs/docs/user-guides/branch-version-fork/branch-version-fork.md

 ## 1. Overview

-When a **Data Model** is **Finalised** it cannot be modified any further in that state.
+When a **Data Model** is [finalised](../../glossary/finalise/finalise.md) it cannot be modified any further in that state.
 It represents the final state/contents of that model for a particular version.

 To find out how to **Finalise** catalogue items, visit our ['Finalising Data Models' user guide](../finalising-data-models/finalising-data-models.md).